ja-odur/Book-A-Meal-REACT/README.md

 # Getting started.
 The following commands will enable you run this on your machine.

-# Prerequisties.
+# prerequisite.
 You should `npm` installed on your machine.
-If not follow directions here https://www.npmjs.com/get-npm.
+If not follow directions [here](https://www.npmjs.com/get-npm).

 # Installation
 Run this command  ```https://github.com/jaodur/Book-A-Meal-REACT/tree/develop``` to clone the repository.